The Bible says to Christians in First Peter 2:17,

 aspects of the responsibilities of one individual.
 The words are used

 interchangeably to describe the same person.
-In the case of Jesus He is the shepherd and bishop of our souls.
-In the case of a
+In the case of Jesus, He is the

-pastor of a local church he is the shepherd who should be feeding the flock
+is the shepherd who should be feeding the flock with the Word of God, and he is

-with their well-being in mind.
+the bishop who should be watching the flock with their well-being in mind.

 The last part of First Peter chapter two had been presenting the